NuGet/Home/accepted/2024/supplied-by-platform.md

 This package id will not be downloaded and will not appear in the assets file libraries or targets section, but there will be a detailed verbosity message indicating that the package id has been pruned for the given framework.

 The feature is framework specific, and can be opted in/out using the `RestoreEnablePackagePruning` property.
+Pruning is only possible for transitive packages, if a direct package reference is attempted to be pruned, a warning will be raised.

 ### Technical explanation